Tell us your career story! Did you always want to illustrate computer games? How did you get into the industry?

 Like many other illustrators, I guess my natural drawing style is influenced by my childhood.
 I watched a lot of kids cartoons in the 80s (Dogtanion, Smurfs, Flintstones, Dangermouse etc.) and spent hours reading the Beano, Dandy, Garfield and Asterix books.
 They probably all had an influence as I developed my own style of vector-based cartoon illustration.

 More recently at Peek & Poke we’ve been developing a graphic style for game assets which is stripped back and ultra simplified, using a limited palette of flat colours and geometric shapes where possible.
 This is flexible for recolouring and suits a variety of different brands so ideal for what we do.
 Working in the games industry also helped me to broaden my skillset with user interface design and animation.

 We are a close-knit group and this has helped us to develop and refine the process of generating artwork for our games.
 We always try to keep our clients up to date every step of the way and share visuals throughout the project.

 What do you love most about your job?

 I genuinely look forward to each work day at Peek & Poke HQ!
 I spent the first few years of my career working on my own, I really appreciate working as part of a team.
 It’s good to contribute my skill set with other talented people to make a great end product.
 It’s also satisfying to get positive feedback from clients and to see other people enjoying our games.
 We’re all passionate about what we do here and I think that’s the key to the success of Peek & Poke.

 Most of my spare time revolves around my family.
 I have two young kids and we all enjoy outdoor adventures, biking, exploring the countryside and holidays by the sea.
 I enjoy being active, playing sports and helping out with the local scout group.
-Any other time I have to myself is spent on creative pursuits like photography, writing stories and making my own art prints.
+Any other time I have to myself is spent on creative pursuits like playing the piano, writing stories and making my own art prints.

 What is your all-time favourite game?